 No rational person would deny that the United States in the modern era must inevitably face tremendous centrifugal forces stemming from its attractiveness to those from other nations and its heritage of diversity.
 What seems incontrovertible is that important scholars in the field of American politics—those who are looked to for guidance in understanding the political dynamics of the nation—have failed miserably and, perhaps, tragically both to articulate the importance of political nationhood and to identify threats to that nationhood.
 Few expect these intellectuals personally to take up the cudgels of practical politics as Burke did, but it would seem incumbent on them at least to provide theoretical footholds for protecting the nation, as a nation, for those who must engage in political battle and policy debate.
 The future of the nation depends on the willingness of American scholars to return to constructive and comprehensive political analysis, and, in this endeavor, Burke must surely be an important guide.

-Dr. Robert A. Heineman is the author of several works including Ethics and Public Policy and The World of the Policy Analyst: Rationality, Values & Politics.
-Originally appearing in the Fall 2006 Political Science Reviewer, this article was printed here by permission.
+Books related to the topic of this article may be found in The Imaginative Conservative Bookstore.
+Originally appearing in the Fall 2006 Political Science Reviewer (Volume 35, No. 1, 2006) and is republished here with gracious permission.

 - Edmund Burke, Reflections on the Revolution in France, Conor Cruise O’Brien, ed.
 (Baltimore: Penguin Books, 1969 ).
 Subsequent references to the Reflections will be cited in parentheticals.